CMakePP/CMaize/docs/src/developer/design/user_api/find_dependencies.rst

      able to accept whatever input is needed for the various package manager backends.

+.. _fbd_cmake_target:

+CMake target
+   The user of the ``find_or_build_dependency`` function will provide a name for the dependency.
+That name will be tied to that particular invocation of ``find_or_build_dependency`` and will represent that specific package specification.
+This is explicitly done by creating a traditional CMake target under the provided name.

+   - As a corollary, if the user wants to have multiple specifications of a package, then there must be be multiple calls to ``find_or_build_dependency``, each call must provide a unique name.
+   - The user should continue to refer to this package specification via the provided name, e.g., when using it as a dependency for another ``find_or_build_dependency`` call or when specifying the project's assets (e.g., ``cmaize_add_library``)

 ****************************************
 Find or Build Dependency Function Design
 ****************************************